Paul-Reed/node-red-contrib-simpletime/README.md

 [![MIT License][license-image]][license-url]
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 A <a href="http://nodered.org" target="_new">Node-RED</a> node that is extremely lightweight and which can be inserted in any running flow, and adds time and date payloads with various formatting options, which can be retreived and used later in the flow.
+It can also accept an input of a date (see inputs below), and use that date to calculate simpletime's outputs.

 Install
 -------